 Gradually, wood pulp was used for making paper and now due to environmental reasons, economic problems etc, a substitute was found in 'bagasse'.
-Bagasse is a residue of sugarcane, i.e. after the cane has been crushed and its juice extracted, the remaining vegetation issued to make paper.
+Bagasse is a residue of sugarcane i.e. after the cane has been crushed and its juice extracted, the remaining vegetation issued to make paper.

-The sugarcane industry is one of the largest and growing industries in India, and hence abundance of bagasse, which used to be wasted away but now it is used in making mill-made paper, replacing wood pulp and in turn saving thousands of trees from being felled.
-The paper products have also grown especially with the advent of photocopy machines in 1980s.
+India has one of the largest growths of sugarcane and hence abundance of bagasse, which used to be wasted away but now it is used in making mill-made paper, replacing wood pulp and in turn saving thousands of trees from being felled.
+The paper products have also grown especially with the advent of photocopy machines in the 80s.